Women, weight and weight training

 Muscles are the shape they are because of where they are attached to your skeleton.
 These attachment sites are referred to as Origins and Insertions.
 A muscle is attached to the skeleton by tendons.
 The point at which the tendon meets the skeleton dictates if a muscle will appear long or short.
 These attachment sites will not move regardless of whether you engage in vigorous weight training or endless yoga and stretching.
 It is just genetics, pure and simple.
 Some people are blessed with long muscle bellies and short tendons, giving an appearance of long, flowing muscles, whilst other people have shorter muscle bellies and longer tendons giving the appearance of short "bunchy" muscles.
 There are no special exercises that will magically change the length of a muscle belly.
 Do not waste precious time doing weird and wonderful movements alleged to lengthen your muscles.
 We can make our muscles bigger, firmer and improve their condition, but their length is predetermined - if you do not like the length of your muscles, blame your folks, not your weight training routine.

-When I here this one, it is safe to make the assumption that this woman has trained with a man who fancies him self as a bit of a bodybuilder and has been exposed to the multi day split system of training.
+When I hear this one, it is safe to assume that this woman has trained with a man who fancies himself as a bit of a bodybuilder and has been exposed to the multi day split system of training.
 With the split training system, different muscles are trained on different days e.g. Monday is legs, Tuesday is chest, Wednesday is back, Thursday is shoulders, and Friday is arms (ready for a weekend out in town wearing a T shirt 2 sizes too small!).
 This type of training is fine for bodybuilders but for the majority of exercisers it requires way too much time in the gym.

 The average exerciser should seldom adopt a split training programme and instead stick to whole body weight training sessions where the body is exercised as a single synergistic unit.
 Whole body training is time efficient, easy to plan and requires only 2-3 hours of gym time a week, leaving lots of time to do other things.